icon-project/IBC-Integration/contracts/javascore/README.md

 # Javascore

-This folder contains the smart contracts for ICON-IBC in java.
+This folder contains the smart contracts for ICON-XCall in java.

 ### Requirement